-By Alejandra Orias Garita - International Relations student
+By Alejandra Orias Garita - Student of International Relations

 "Racism was already a global pandemic way before the coronavirus." - Spike Lee